Pupil Premium

 Reports

-Planned Expenditure Sports Premium Report 2024-25 BPSCase Study 1:
+Planned Expenditure Sports Premium Report 2024-25 BPSSports Premium Grant

 Schools receive PE and Sport Premium funding based on the number of pupils in Years 1 to 6.
 Blenheim receives £16,000 and an additional payment of £10 per pupil.
 As an academy, the Education Funding Agency (EFA) sends the funding in 2 separate payments: